Methodology

 Removing duplication between the ILR and HESA records

-It is necessary to clean the data to remove duplicate records.
-These duplicates can exist in the ILR on occasion when a FE provider reports on learners who have been sub-contracted-in from another provider (the ‘registering provider’).
+To produce these statistics, information has been standardised across both the ILR and HESA datasets.
+Learners can be recorded twice through both collections and duplicates have been removed.
+Duplicates can exist in the ILR on occasion when a FE provider reports on learners who have been sub-contracted-in from another provider (the ‘registering provider’).
 A duplicate record is defined as a pair of records split across the ILR and HESA record with matching:

 • Person Identifiers (PIDs) provided by OfS